-227. The household survey findings indicated that Reading's gym and fitness venues are capturing a health market share of trips, particularly against the Study Area.
-Within Zone 1, approximately 90% of trips are retained by venues in the Borough.
+- 232. The household survey findings indicated that Reading's gym and fitness venues are capturing a health market share of trips, particularly against the Study Area.
+Within Zone 1, approximately 90% of trips are retained by venues in the Borough. - 233.
+Pure Gym on Caversham Road and Buzz Gym on King Street are the most popular venues. - 234.
+Leakage of trips to venues beyond the Borough is mainly from peripheral zones, which is to be expected.

-- 228. Pure Gym on Caversham Road and Buzz Gym in the Oracle Shopping Centre are the most popular venues. - 229.
-Leakage of trips to venues beyond the Borough is mainly from peripheral zones, which is to be expected. - 230.
-Generally, it is considered that Reading has a reasonably good provision of health, gym and fitness facilities.
-However, there is potential scope to attract new gym brands including mainstream brands and niche fitness brands given the limited offer. - 231.
+- 235. Generally, it is considered that Reading has a reasonably good provision of health, gym and fitness facilities.
+However, there is potential scope to attract new gym brands including mainstream brands and niche fitness brands given the limited offer. - 236.
 A review of published requirements identified interest from NRG Gyms and David Lloyd Leisure for sites in Reading.
 It is noted that David Lloyd is already operating in Thames Valley Business Park and their published requirement is for a site in Reading South.
 NRG Gyms' published requirements present opportunities to convert retail accommodation and are more flexible in their consideration of potential sites.